Vietnam.vn - Nền tảng quảng bá Việt Nam

 More than 1,000 companies from 47 countries and regions are exhibiting.
 The focus in Zhuhai remains on Chinese aircraft and weapons systems.
 The air show showcases China’s growing defense capabilities over the years, from the less advanced J-8II M fighter to this year’s most advanced J-35A.

 In spectacular aerial displays, visitors can see advanced stealth fighters from China's J-35A and J-20 to Russia's Su-57.
-The Russian Knights aerobatic team is back after an eight-year absence, part of Russia's strong presence at this year's air show.
+The Russian Knights aerobatic team is back after an eight-year absence, part of a strong Russian presence at this year's air show.

 The event featured exhibitors from a wide range of aerospace sectors, including both military and civil aircraft manufacturers.
 This diversity highlighted China’s growing role as a major player in the global aerospace market.